 7. Hot Dogs

 You can replicate that delicious, fire-roasted flavor in your air fryer.
-Add a few hot dogs to the basket and cook them for just a couple of minutes for a quick and delicious hot dog experience!
+Just heat to 385°F, add a few hot dogs to the basket, and cook them for 5 minutes for a quick and delicious hot dog experience!

 8. Reheating Leftovers